 Precision machining has become essential to the manufacturing sector.
 This subtractive manufacturing process often pairs expert designers and engineers with the most advanced equipment available to create parts and components with extremely intricate or complex geometries.
-Precision machining is essential for the creation of many critical parts used in numerous industries, including the aerospace, electronics, and medical industries.
+Precision machining is essential for the creation of many critical parts used in numerous industries, including the aerospace, electronics, and medical device machining industries.

 Methods of Precision Machining